ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 ## Flow Convergence/Ending

 **Final Message:**
-All chat sessions should end in one of the four: (with the flow for each defined in the relevant section above) **Planner Lead Capture**
+All chat sessions should end in one of the five: (with the flow for each defined in the relevant section above) **Planner Lead Capture**
 **Planner Prospect Capture**
 **Actual Retreat Lead Capture**
 **Actual Retreat Prospect Capture**
+**End Chat**

 ## Flow Management Rules